This chapter includes the following sections:

 To create a logical schema:

-In Topology Navigator expand the Technologies node in the Logical Architecture accordion.
+In Topology Navigator expand the Technologies node in the Logical Architecture navigation tree.

 Select the technology you want to attach your logical schema to.